Joint Relational Database Generation via Graph-Conditional Diffusion Models: Experiments

 \paragraph{Real-world Databases.} We use six real-world relational databases in our experiments.
 Five were used in the evaluation setup in \citep{pang2024clavaddpm}: \textit{Berka} \citep{berka2000guide}, \textit{Instacart 05} \citep{instacart-market-basket-analysis}, \textit{Movie Lens} \citep{motl2015ctu, schulte2016fast}, \textit{CCS} \cite{motl2015ctu}, and \textit{California} \citep{center2020integrated}.
 In addition, we use the \textit{RelBench-F1} database \citep{f1db} from RelBench \cite{robinson2024relbench}, a recently introduced benchmark for relational deep learning \citep{fey2023relational}.
 We chose \textit{F1} because it contains nine tables---more than any of the previous five RDBs---and includes a relatively high number of numerical and categorical columns, compared to other databases in RelBench.
 The used databases vary in the number of tables, size, maximum depth, number of inter-table connections, and feature complexity.
 We provide more details on these databases in Appendix \ref{app:datasets}.
 Note that \textit{Berka}, \textit{Instacart 05}, and \textit{RelBench-F1} exhibit the most complex inter-table correlations with up to 3-hop interactions.

 \paragraph{Baselines.} We compare our model to four relational database generation methods from the literature. \underline{SDV} \citep{patki2016synthetic} is a statistical method tailored for RDB synthesis based on Gaussian Copulas. \underline{ClavaDDPM} \citep{pang2024clavaddpm} is a state-of-the-art diffusion-based model that leverages cluster labels and classifier-guided diffusion models to generate a child table conditioned on its parent.
 In addition, we adopt two synthesis pipelines used by \citet{pang2024clavaddpm} to provide additional insights: \underline{SingleTable} and \underline{Denorm}.
 SingleTable generates foreign keys based on the real group size distribution, i.e., the distribution of row counts that have the same foreign key, similarly to our random graph generation algorithm.
 However, it learns and generates each table individually and independently of all other tables.
 It can be seen as a version of our model with the number of hops $K$ set to $0$.
 Denorm is based on the idea of joining tables first, so it learns and generates the joined table of every connected pair, and then splits it.
 For both these baselines, we use the same DDPM-based tabular diffusion backbone as our model \citep{ho2020denoising, kotelnikov2023tabddpm}.
-For all DDPM-based baselines, we use the exact same hyperparameters for model architecture and training as our model for a fair comparison.
+For all DDPM-based baselines, we use the same hyperparameters for model architecture and training as our model for a fair comparison.
 For SDV, we used the default hyperparameters as in \cite{pang2024clavaddpm}.
+For our model, we set $K=1$ as we found this setting to achieve a good fidelity-efficiency tradeoff, but better fidelity metrics could be achieved with $K>1$ at the cost of more compute, which we leave for future investigation.
+In the context of our experiments, we use "\ours{}" to refer to our overall model, i.e., the graph generation component and the diffusion component.
 More implementation details are provided in Appendix \ref{app:implementation_details}.